e-seng/git-h/README.md

 `git init`

-- create a new local repository
+- create a new local repository in the current working directory
+- this will be named whatever the working directory is named

 `git status`